 For dinner, they gave us a table in a room with tall, vaulted, wood ceilings and lots of candles.

 Dinner started with my favorite Thai-style amuse-bouche.
 To eat it, you fold betel leaves into cones and fill them with sweet tamarind paste, dried shrimp, peanuts, ginger, coconut, chills, shallots, and slivers of lime.
 Sounds like a lot, but it is a perfect bite of flavor.
 And fun to assemble, to boot.

-For dinner, we had Frank’s favorite – yam-sam-o.
+For dinner, we had Frank's favorite - yam-sam-o.
 A spicy salad with pomelo, shrimp, and coconut.
-And minced chicken cakes with chili and kaffir lime.
+And minced chicken cakes with chili and makrut lime.

 I also was totally pulled in by the Pad Thai.
 I order it so rarely in Bangkok, but something about the sweet peanut flavor (that you surely know) was calling my name.
 I love that skinny egg omelet they put on the top.

 I have to be honest.
 The Thai food at Face couldn't compete with my plastic stool, florescent-lit spot down the block.
 But the cocktails, candles, and company were hard to beat.